 However, there are also dark chapters in London’s history, and you’ll most certainly know of – or learn about – Jack the Ripper, London’s most famous (and unknown) serial killer.
 You might even be curious about those Jack the Ripper tours offered throughout East London.

 Here’s the thing though: most of the Jack the Ripper tours are wrong.
-As I learned in a recent podcast, Bad Women: The Ripper Retold, it’s been clear for a while that our initial conceptions of Jack the Ripper’s victims were incorrect.
+As I learned in the podcast Bad Women: The Ripper Retold, it’s been clear for a while that our initial conceptions of Jack the Ripper’s victims were incorrect.
 According to early understandings and research, all of the women were morally corrupt sex workers – but it turns out that they weren’t, and the idea is actually a relic of the Victorian era rather than a historical fact.
 There’s a great debate going on about Jack the Ripper and his legacy – and the glorification of sexual violence toward women.

 All this to say: it’s important to learn the complete history if you plan on doing a Jack the Ripper tour in London.
 This means going beyond the glamorization of violence and factual inaccuracies you might experience on tours that seek to amp up the intrigue, suspense, and theatrics.
 That’s why my list of the best Jack the Ripper tours in London is short: these are the only tours I’ve found that accurately portray the women who were victims in Jack’s reign of terror – and help explain why they became victims.
 (Spoilers: it wasn’t because they were sex workers.)

 So if you’re looking for the best Jack the Ripper tours in London, look no further.